On this page:

 Funded Projects

-The following organisations, which included 14 health, family, and educational organisations, received funding:
+The following organisations, proposed a total of 24 batteries, which included 14 health, family, and educational organisations, through steam 2:

 | Lead applicant | Project |